LightedTechnology/Parkour-Warrior-28/README.md

 <img src="https://cdn.discordapp.com/attachments/669425247606276112/1086276143956623360/Untitled2.png">

 `ℹ️` **CPM** (**CPTM**) is the baseline measurement of performance in this map.
 CPM is dervied by the formula $\frac{120 c}{t}$, where `c` is `coins` and `t` is `time in ticks`.
 CPTM is the same as CPM, but multiplied by a 100.
 Tips to improve CPM:
 - If you are yet unable to do a challenge easily, either practise it in Casual or use the Teleportation Scroll whenever you get to it.
-The less time you waste on a challenge, the heigher the endpoint CPM will be.
+The less time you waste on a challenge, the higher the endpoint CPM will be.
 - Learn to do the Hard Ending.
 Even if it takes thrice as long, the boost of +1.25x is worth basically double the time spent in the course.

 ### `📃` Triggers